CesarHtea/assignment--dom-manipulations-events/README.md

 ##Content

-All of your work is in the `main.js` file.
+All the work is in the `main.js` file.